cultuurnet/uitpas-beheer-silex/docs/docs/architecture/layers/infrastructure.md

 Implementations of interfaces defined in the business layer, that require external systems.

-All components that require communication with external web services like the UiTPAS API, UiTID API or Search API belong in this category.
+All components relying on external web services like the UiTPAS API, UiTID API or Search API belong in this category.